m3g/ComplexMixtures.jl/docs/src/parallel.md

 julia -t 8 example.jl
 ```
 The computation will use a number of parallel processes equal to `N`.
-Hyperthreading (using more threads than physical CPUs, something available
-in many CPUs) usually does not provide a significant speedup, and can be detrimental
-in some cases.

 !!! note
     The number of threads used for computation of the MDDF is the number of threads available to Julia.